Explore with Purpose

 reese pagnucco | hiking & backpacking guide

 Reese was an Outdoor Ambassador for Uplift back in the day and we love having her on the team.
-Reese is an Adventure Tourism Business Operations graduate and aspiring ACMG guide.
+Reese is an Adventure Tourism Business Operations graduate and an ACMG (Association of Canadian Mountain Guides) Apprentice Hiking Guide.
 Growing up in the Crowsnest Pass, she had the Rocky Mountains right at her finger tips.
 This sparked a love for all things outdoors, hiking, skiing, etc. Reese has been living in Fernie, BC the past couple of years working for a sustainable tourism project and fine tuning her backcountry skills/knowledge!
-Reese is passionate about connecting people with nature and If you’re looking for mushroom facts or trail snacks, she’s got you covered!
+Reese is passionate about connecting people with nature and, if you’re looking for mushroom facts or trail snacks, she’s got you covered!

 Climbing Instructor in Crowsnest Pass